Best Antibiotics for Hidradenitis Suppurativa

 • Avoid friction, sweating, and tight synthetic fabrics.

-• Report diarrhea, rash, stomach pain, jaundice, or allergic symptoms.
+• Report diarrhea, rash, stomach p

 • Keep follow-up appointments even if symptoms improve.